joshiausdemwald/AutowiringBundle/README.md

 What is Autowiring Bundle?
 -----------------

-Autowiring Bundle is a Symfony 2 bundle that enables autowiring for services as well as any container aware class (more precisely: any class).
+*Autowiring Bundle* is a *Symfony 2* bundle that enables autowiring for services as well as any container aware class (more precisely: any class).

-NOTE: This bundle is in a very early stadium.
+*NOTE*: This bundle is in a very early stadium.
 There is 0% code coverage, no guarantee that it`ll work at any circumstances and one advice:

-DON´T EVER USE THIS BUNDLE IN PRODUCTION ENVIRONMENTS UNTIL THIS WARNING HAS DISAPPEARED!
+*DON´T EVER USE THIS BUNDLE IN PRODUCTION ENVIRONMENTS UNTIL THIS WARNING HAS DISAPPEARED!*

-The bundle is an experiment (that´s why it´s called "experiment") to see what may be archived by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply redundant.
+The bundle is an _experiment_ (that´s why it´s called "experiment") to see what may be archived by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply redundant.

-I would love to get comments on my work!
+I would love to get comments on my work! *Don't beeing to be upfront*!

 Autowiring bundle consists of a container compiler pass that

 1.  automatically enables preselected classes for beeing defined as DI- Services by using a simple annotation syntax.
 This is a full featured